Silverblood Raven Book 2:

 Also in this series:

-Order now from one of these sellers:
+Order now in ebook or print from one of these sellers:

-Available in audiobook from these sellers:
+Also available in audiobook from these sellers:

 Information: